Learning Outcomes

 - Race Statute: The first party to record wins, regardless of notice.

-- Notice Statute: A subsequent bona fide purchaser (BFP) without notice of a prior interest prevails, even if the prior interest is recorded first.
+- Notice Statute: A subsequent bona fide purchaser (BFP) without notice of a prior interest prevails, even if the prior interest is recorded first or never recorded.

 - Race-Notice Statute: A subsequent BFP without notice prevails only if they record before the prior interest is recorded.

-A person who acquires an interest in real property for value and without notice of any prior unrecorded interest.
+A person who acquires an interest in real property (1) as a purchaser for value, (2) in good faith, and (3) without notice of any prior unrecorded interest at the time of conveyance.

 Notice: Actual, Record, and Inquiry